firezdog/dev-camp-intermediate-js/this.md

 call / apply / bind (explicit?):
-We can choose the context for this -- can only be used by functions call -- thisArg, params, invoked immediately apply -- thisArg, array of params, invoked immediately bind -- thisArg, params, not invoked immediately (returns function?) -- good for setTimeout
+We can choose the context for this -- can only be used by functions call -- thisArg, params, invoked immediately use call to store functions in one object but allow them to access values from another (is that really good from the perspective of encapsulation?) apply -- thisArg, array of params, invoked immediately bind -- thisArg, params, not invoked immediately (returns function with the appropriate this) -- good for asynchronous code (like setTimeout) setTimeout -- run function after some time (function to exec, ms to wait)